wp-plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.3.02 - 2015-11-06 - Low priority =
+* A new theme directory has been created - this allows you to use any map theme or style that you want simply by copying and pasting it's data

 = 6.3.01 - 2015-10-06 - Low priority =
 * Added 3 new google maps custom themes